teuk/mediabot_v3/plugins/scripts/README.md

 EVENT_COOLDOWN=10
 ```

+Both routes above ship as reference examples: `examples/greet.pl` welcomes a
+joining nick in the originating channel, and `examples/topicwatch.pl`
+acknowledges topic changes using the event-specific `topic` envelope field.
+When routed to an unexpected event, both log a warning and stay silent on
+IRC — a reference event script never spams a channel because of a config
+mistake.

 The routed script is executed with the matching event name (`join`, `part` or
 `topic`); the envelope carries `channel`, `nick` and, where relevant, `ident`,
 `host`, the part `message` or the new `topic` (`args` is always present and